NewGaea/kasuto_hylian/grammar/advanced/00_hls_intro.md

 ## Background

-Thanks go to **Kasuto** of [Kasuto.net](https://kasuto.net) for developing the original language.
+Thanks go to **Kasuto of Kataan** of [Kasuto.net](https://kasuto.net) for developing the original language.
 This project is an extension of a permission granted to Austin Springer by Kasuto several years ago, and if he should ask us to take it down, we shall.

 We members of the Hylian Linguistic Society do not, in fact, live within Hyrule.
 We live on modern-day Earth, and engage in this project for fun, to appease an intellectual or emotional itch to become more invested in a world we love.
 To this end, we imagine stories about the world that occur between the glimpses the games of the series show us.
 In this project, we indulge our curiosity for the languages, cultures, and histories of the world in which Hyrule is set.